letoram/durden/menu.md

 ---

 'The Menu' is a key feature in Durden, where all the internal features are exposed and controlled.
-Underneath the surface, the menu covers two directory trees (one 'global' and one 'target') where each entry describes either a subdirectory, an action or a key/value input.
+Underneath the surface, the menu covers two primary trees (one 'global' and one 'target') where each entry describes either a subdirectory, an action or a key/value input.
 The global tree convers system wide settings, and the target tree covers the currently selected window.